 Eligibility Dates and Deadline for Submission

-• Best Article or Series of Articles: For a journalist or journalists who best discuss population-related issues in an article or series of articles appearing in printed or online new sources, including magazines.
-This excludes any opinion pieces.
+- Best Article: For the journalist or journalists who best discuss family planning or population-related issues in an article, series of articles, or opinion piece appearing in printed or online news sources, including magazines.

-• Best Book: For the author or authors of the best book on population-related issues.
+- Best Book: For the author or authors of the best book on family planning or population-related issues.

-• Best Radio Show: For the radio show that best highlights population-related issues.
+- Best Radio Show: For the radio show, including serial drama, that best highlights population-related issues or family planning.
 The show must have been produced for radio broadcast or online use.

-• Best TV Show: For the TV show that best highlights population-related issues.
+- Best TV Show: For the TV show, including serial drama, that best highlights population-related issues or family planning.

 The Population Institute is an international, educational, non-profit organization that seeks to voluntarily reduce excessive population growth, through universal access to family planning information, education, and services.
 We strive to achieve a world population in balance with a healthy global environment and resource base.
-Established in 1969, the Institute, with members in 172 countries, is headquartered on Capitol Hill in Washington, DC.
-Please visit www.populationinstitute.org.
+Established in 1969, the Institute, with supporters in 172 countries, is headquartered on Capitol Hill in Washington, DC.

 Current World Population